daeh/zotero-markdb-connect/README.md

 This plugin was initially designed with the [Obsidian](https://obsidian.md) markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
 It offers preliminary support for [logseq](https://logseq.com) and [Zettlr](https://www.zettlr.com).
 It can be adapted to other databases that store markdown files outside of Zotero, and to other workflows that generate markdown reading notes linked to Zotero items (such as Zotero's `Export Note` feature).

-Please post any bugs, questions, or feature requests in the Github repository.
+Please post any bugs, questions, or feature requests in the Github repository's [issues](https://github.com/daeh/zotero-markdb-connect/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

 ## Plugin Functions